ericmedvet/slides/intro-ml-er-2223/08-clustering.md

 How do you evaluate a partitioning of $D$ **in practice**?
 - you **inspect it manually**
-- you insert the clustering inside the larger information procesing system it belongs to and measure some other index .note[e.g., how rich 💰💰💰 you become with this, rather than that, clustering technique?]
+- you insert the clustering inside the larger information processing system it belongs to and measure some other index .note[e.g., how rich 💰💰💰 you become with this, rather than that, clustering technique?]
   - a form of **extrinsic evaluation**: you look at the result in a larger context
 - you **measure** some **performance indexes** devised for clustering
   - a form of **intrinsic evaluation**: you look at the result alone

+.vspace1[]

 .question[Question]: is manual inspection intrinsic or exstrinsic?